alefiury/Speech-Synthesis-Evaluation-System/README.md

 ### 2.2 Score Database

 The scores given by the users are saved in a RealTime Database on the Firebase platform.
 Is necessary that you create an account, add a new app project, get the information related to the project and set the enviroment variables that are related with Firebase.
+The rules of writing of the database must be public.

 More information can be found [here](https://firebase.google.com).

+The pattern of the saved scores are:

+├─ filename
+   ├─ participant_id
+      ├─ mos_score

 ### 2.3 Audio Database